yyx990803/npm-http-server/README.md

 # npm-http-server

-npm-http-server is a small HTTP server that serves up files from npm packages.
+npm-http-server is an HTTP server that serves files from npm packages.

 ## Installation